BrandonCorey/js109/study_guide_written.md

 - *A variable declaration is a statement that asks the JavaScript egnine to reserve space for a variable (that has a particular name)*
   - Declarations are made with the let and const keywords
   - "let" is used for variables, "const" for constants

   ```javascript
   let variable;
   const constant = 1;
   ```
+  - Notice that an initalizer must be specified for constant declarations, but not for variable declarations

 **Initialization**
  - *The assignment of a value to a variable declaration.
 If an initalizer is not specified at time of declaration, variable is initalized to value of undefined*